 - Learns from your existing tickets and documentation in minutes, not days.

-- Supports 80+ languages out of the box, perfect for global media distributions.
+- 80+ languages supported out of the box, making it practical for global media distributions.

-- Mature deployments achieve up to 81% autonomous resolution, letting your human team focus on high-touch editorial work.
+- Mature deployments achieve 81% autonomous resolution, letting your human team focus on high-touch editorial work.

 Cons: